jacopomoioli/detraces/README.md

 ## Components
 - `detraces_hooking.cpp`: The actual API hooking code
 - `detraces_launcher.cpp`: Detours' [withdll.cpp](https://github.com/microsoft/Detours/blob/main/samples/withdll/withdll.cpp) with minimal modifications.
-Used to inject the `detraces_hooking` dll into the target process
+Used to start the target process and inject the `detraces_hooking` dll at launch
+- `detraces_injector.cpp`: Inject the `detraces_hooking.dll` into an already executing process
 - `target.cpp`: Just a sample target executable, used to test everything

 ## Actual Capabilities